YunoHost-Apps/akkoma_ynh/doc/DISCLAIMER.md

 **Mastodon frontend:** if you installed the Mastodon FE package (from CLI or Admin interface) you can have access to an alternate user interface, similar the Mastodons or Glitch frontend.
 This frontend live alongside the default Pleroma FE: to access just add `/web` at the end of your instance domain (eg. `akkoma.domain.tld/web`).

+### Uploaded files size
+By default, the web server [NGINX is configured](https://github.com/YunoHost-Apps/akkoma_ynh/blob/testing/conf/nginx.conf#L12) with a maximum value for uploading files at 50 MB.
+You can change the value only in akkoma under this limit.
+To go higher, you also need to change NGINX value on `/etc/nginx/conf.d/my.domain.tld.d/akkoma.conf` : change `client_max_body_size 50M;` value in order to do so.
+Don't forget to reload NGINX `sudo service nginx reload` settings and possibly restart Akkoma `sudo service akkoma restart` for the changes to take effects.

+*NB: These settings are restored to the default configuration when updating Akkoma.
+Remember to restore your configuration after all updates.
+This should be improved in the future:tm:*

 ## Admin Tasks

 Connect with SSH to your Yunohost as YNH admin user.